-- Sudden (acute) blood loss: This occurs where there is a severe loss of blood internally or externally usually due to a severe injury, surgery, or bleeding disorder.
+- Sudden (acute) blood loss: This occurs when there is a severe loss of blood internally or externally usually due to a severe injury, surgery, or bleeding disorder.

-- Immune-mediated disease: A condition in which the body’s immune system attacks its own red blood cells.
+- Immune-mediated disease: A condition in which the body’s immune system attacks its red blood cells.

-- Reactions to medications: Some dogs can react to medications, such as nonsteroidal anti-inflammatory drugs.
+- Reactions to medications: Some dogs can react to medications, such as non-steroidal anti-inflammatory drugs (NSAIDs).
 These can cause gastrointestinal bleeding or ulcers in certain dogs which could result in anemia.
-Typically, these dogs will throw up something that looks like coffee grounds or will have black stools.
-Other medications may affect the production of red blood cells.

-- Flea and parasite infestations: Ticks and fleas can contribute to blood loss from animals.
+- Flea and parasite infestations: Ticks and fleas can contribute to blood loss in animals.
 The resulting loss of red blood cells can result in anemia, especially in puppies and smaller dogs.

-- Exposure to toxins: Accidental consumption or inhalation of chemicals and poisons, such as rat bait, can lead to anemia as it spreads through a dog’s bloodstream and affects their red blood cells.
-Even worse: these toxins and poisons can be fatal.
+- Exposure to toxins: Accidental consumption or inhalation of chemicals and poisons, such as zinc or rat bait, can lead to anemia as it spreads through a dog’s bloodstream and affects their red blood cells or ability to clot.

-- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushings disease tumors, and cancer, may also be at risk of being anemic.
+- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushing's disease, and cancer may also be at risk of becoming anemic.

-- Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as canine distemper can also affect red blood cells and cause anemia.
+- Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as Babesiosis can also affect red blood cells and cause anemia.

 - Nutrition and hormonal imbalances

-As stated previously, treatment for anemia in dogs depends on the type and cause of the condition.
+Treatment for anemia in dogs depends on the cause of the condition.
 Many causes of anemia can be treated, managed, or cured with the help of your veterinarian.

 Treatment goals for dogs with anemia are to control bleeding, restore blood volume, find and resolve underlying causes of chronic blood loss, and provide supportive care.